cjpr008/tui-exercise/README.md

     "password": "pass"
   }
   ```
-- **Description**: This endpoint logs in a user and sets the Authentication cookie.
+- **Description**: This endpoint login a user and sets the Authentication cookie.

 ## Task 3 - Cart